Moira

 Moira has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 17 projects likely impacting the area.
-Notable ones are Yarrawonga Solar Farm (Yarrawonga Vic 3730), Yarrawonga Mulwala Bridge Replacement, and Yarrawonga Village.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect the area.
+Notable ones include Yarrawonga Solar Farm (Yarrawonga Vic 3730), Yarrawonga Mulwala Bridge Replacement, and Yarrawonga Village.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.